Gniezno: World War II

 During the invasion of Poland, which started World War II, Gniezno was captured by Germans troops on 11 September 1939.
 On 26 October 1939 it was annexed into Nazi Germany as part of Reichsgau Wartheland.
 During the German occupation, local Poles were subjected to arrests, expulsions and mass executions.
 The Germans murdered several hundred inhabitants, and more than 10,000 inhabitants of the city and county were expelled to the General Government in the more-eastern part of German-occupied Poland or imprisoned in Nazi concentration camps.
-A transit camp for Poles expelled from the region was operated in the city.
+A transit camp for Poles expelled from the region and a forced labour subcamp of the Stalag XXI-D prisoner-of-war camp were operated in the city.
 Kidnapped Polish 12-year-old children were enslaved as forced labour in the city's vicinity.
 In late 1940 at the Dziekanka (Tiegenhof in German) psychiatric institute near Gniezno, 1172 patients were evacuated and then killed.
 Again in late 1940 hundreds of patients were gassed in gas van by the Lange Commando, a sub-unit of Einsatzkommando 2.
 Despite this, Gniezno remained a center of Polish resistance, including the Tajna Organizacja Narodowa (Secret National Organization), which was founded in the city itself.
 Its commander Maksymilian Sikorski was eventually imprisoned in concentration camps.

 After the city was seized by the Red Army on January 21, 1945, the Soviets fought the Polish underground and deported its members deep into the Soviet Union.
 The city itself was not seriously damaged during the war, however, in 1940, the Germans demolished the monument of King Bolesław I the Brave, which was rebuilt after the war.
 The city was subsequently restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.